-Statistically, the group of smokers he was lumped in with would, on average, die at a younger age than the non smokers.
+Statistically, smokers die at a younger age than non-smokers.

 Each life insurance company has a base premium – they cannot offer you a price lower than this.

-BOI Life – base premium of €20 per month
+BOI Life – the base premium of €20 per month

-Zurich Life – base premium of €10 per month.
+Zurich Life – the base premium of €10 per month.

 Let’s say you apply for €50,000 mortgage protection.

 BOI Life can only offer it for €20 per month as this is the lowest monthly price they can offer.